In this article:

 What is a Bioinformatics Degree?

 If you love biology, data, and programming, a degree in bioinformatics might be for you.
-This booming field combines techniques from computer science, statistics, and mathematics to analyze biological data of all kinds.
+Bioinformatics scientists combine their knowledge of computer science, statistics, and mathematics to analyze biological data of all kinds.

 Bioinformatics is a fast-growing area with lots of exciting opportunities.
 In part, this is because technology is moving faster than ever, enabling us to understand the world around us in deeper, more nuanced ways.
 Scientists now have access to massive amounts of detailed biological data, including information about genetic sequences, protein samples, cell populations, and more.
 The challenge, in many cases, is knowing what to do with that data.